Inedo/inedo-docs/Content/proget/feeds/nuget/howto-nuget-proxy.md

 order: 1
 ---

-Connecting ProGet with Visual Studio or CLI is a great way to increase the security of the most widely used integrated development environment for Windows developers.
+Connecting ProGet with Visual Studio or integrating it into `dotnet` is a great way to increase the security of the most widely used integrated development environment for Windows developers.
 ProGet acts as a NuGet Package Manager, as it can [detect package licenses](https://docs.inedo.com/docs/proget/sca/licenses), [scan packages for vulnerabilities](/docs/proget/sca/vulnerabilities), and control promotion between feeds.

 ProGet can create a ["Feed"](/docs/proget/feeds/feed-overview) to proxy NuGet packages from [NuGet.org](https://www.nuget.org/) so that teams can consume them in their projects just as they would if pulling directly from the OSS repository.
 Using this feed will let you cache packages, which is useful when Nuget.org is experiencing issues.
 It also lets you easily see which packages are being downloaded and used frequently.